thenewdarling/CurseOfStrahd/Downtime/2021-05-30 Downtime before Session 3.md

 “I hear talk that you were planning on taking on the [[hags]].
 Our camp elders have been foolish, they believed that old mill to be cursed, but we should have burnt it to the ground years ago.
 Now the [[hags]] are back, and all we can do is put up charms to ward them off.”

 “I admit I wronged you – I do what I need to keep going out here, and in all honesty, I’d do it again.
-That said, you look to aid us now, at great risk to your own.” [[Radu]] presents, and returns, a small lock of Magda’s hair, “I’m afraid I no longer have the others”.
+That said, you look to aid us now, at great risk to your own.” [[Radu]] presents, and returns, a small lock of [[Magda]]’s hair, “I’m afraid I no longer have the others”.

 “If you do go, don’t think you can win in a straight fight.
 Sometimes you gotta fight dirty.
 If you can disrupt that mill – we still know it as the Old Bonegrinder – you might buy us time to put up our wards, and send warning to [[Barovia Town]] and Vallaki.”